61quisberth/Myo-Asteroids/README.md

 3/30/15
 completed ch 6-9 in textbook
-included sample source sode from book and website for audio, physics, and particle emitter
+included sample source code from book and jme website for audio, physics, and particle emitter
 todo: documentation and cleanup of global variables

+4/1/15
+documentation and code clean up